The Landscape of GPU-Centric Communication: Vendor Mechanisms

 \section{Vendor Mechanisms}

 In this section we discuss the vendor-provided mechanisms for enabling communication and networking, managing memory across devices in a multi-GPU execution.
 These mechanisms are provided by GPU programming model runtimes or as part of the extended APIs.
+The technologies are classified into four categories: memory managers, GPUDirect technologies, hardware, and libraries.
 Figure \ref{fig:timeline} summarizes the technologies provided by NVIDIA, detailing their timeline and availability.
-The technologies are classified into four categories: memory managers, GPUDirect technologies, hardware, and libraries.

 Next, we introduce the memory management mechanisms and GPUDirect technologies, followed by the hardware support that served as precursors and ultimately made these communication methods viable.
 These technologies form the backbone of the higher-level GPU-centric libraries, which are discussed in Section 4.